tsmithsoftware/ansible_keycloak_smallstep/README.md

 `docker-compose up`

-Once the containers are all running:
+Once the containers are all running, and the updates have been applied to the Keycloak database, run:

-`ansible-playbook -i ./ansible/inventory ./ansible/playbook -v -e 'ansible_python_interpreter=/usr/bin/python3'`
+`ansible-playbook -i ./ansible/inventory ./ansible/playbook -v`

 The playbook initialises the containers with the correct SSL certificates.
 The playbook is not idempotent - once the playbook is run once, the certificates cannot be re-generated using the same containers/playbook.
 The containers need to be torn down and destroyed using `docker-compose down`, then re-scaffolded using `docker-compose up` before the playbook can be re-run.

+The Keycloak instance uses a custom Dockerfile in order to install Python, which is required for it to be managed as an Ansible inventory node.